cosva-lab/serverless-esbuild-prisma/README.md

 ## Features

 - Automatically embeds the Prisma schema and engine files into your Serverless deployment package.
+- **NEW**: Support for AWS Lambda Layers to reduce package sizes and improve deployment speed.
 - Supports multiple engines and runtime environments.
 - Seamlessly integrates with the Serverless framework and esbuild bundler.
+- Smart change detection for layers - only uploads when content changes.

 ## Installation